 The scientists saw other differences in outcomes too: According to the study, almost half of the VTP group were in remission two years after their treatment, compared to only 14 percent of the non-treated men in the other group.

 “This is truly a huge leap forward for prostate cancer treatment,” lead investigator Mark Emberton, of the University College London, said in a statement from that institution.
-“In 1975 almost everyone with breast cancer was given a radical mastectomy, but since then treatments have steady improved and we now rarely need to remove the whole breast.
-In prostate cancer we are still commonly removing or irradiating the whole prostate, so the success of this new tissue-preserving treatment is welcome news indeed.”
+“In 1975, almost everyone with breast cancer was given a radical mastectomy, but since then treatments have steadily improved and we now rarely need to remove the whole breast.
+In prostate cancer, we are still commonly removing or irradiating the whole prostate, so the success of this new tissue-preserving treatment is welcome news indeed.”

 Gerald, a man aged in his 60s from Surrey, was one of the first patients to be treated with VTP under the care of Emberton.
-He said: “The treatment … changed my life.
-I’m now cancer-free with no side-effects and don’t have to worry about needing surgery in future.
+He said: “The treatment changed my life.
+I’m now cancer-free with no side-effects and don’t have to worry about needing surgery in the future.
 I feel so lucky to be in this position.
-I’ve met other men who had surgery – they had to stay in hospital for days whereas I could go home the next day, and one suffered from terrible incontinence which he found very distressing.
+I’ve met other men who had surgery – they had to stay in the hospital for days, whereas I could go home the next day, and one suffered from terrible incontinence, which he found very distressing.
 I had some minor side-effects for a few weeks after the operation, but I’m back to normal now.”

 Each year, more than 46,000 men in the UK are diagnosed with prostate cancer, and 11,000 die from the disease.